briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 - [x] Publish a blog post
 - [x] Publish a blog post with an image
 - [x] Check celery worker logs for successfully complete scheduled tasks
-- [ ] Can we trigger a scaling event by running our load test?
+- [x] Trigger a an autoscaling event by running k6 load tests against an environment
+- [x] Optionally deploy another backend or frontend image tag using the GitHub Actions pipelines for backend and frontend updates
 - [x] Destroy the app stack
 - [x] Destroy the base stack

-## Extras

-- [Transformations](https://www.pulumi.com/docs/intro/vs/terraform/) are unique to Pulumi

-## Next steps
+## Backlog and next steps

-Here are some of the next things I'll be working on in these project, in order of importance:
+Here are some of the next things I'll be working on in these project, roughly in order of importance:

-- (WIP) Introduce manual approvals in GitHub Actions for all deployments and allow for the previewing or "planning" before proceeding with an live operations in infrastructure pipelines
+- Introduce manual approvals in GitHub Actions for all deployments and allow for the previewing or "planning" before proceeding with an live operations in infrastructure pipelines
-- (WIP) Switch to using OIDC for AWS authentication from GitHub Actions and remove AWS secrets from GitHub
+- Switch to using OIDC for AWS authentication from GitHub Actions and remove AWS secrets from GitHub
 - Show how to do account isolation (different accounts for prod vs pre-prod environments)
+- GitHub Actions deployment pipeline for publishing `pulumi-aws-django` package
+- Complete all GitHub Action deployment pipelines for base and app stacks (both ad hoc and prod)
 - For Pulumi and Terraform, use a Secrets Manager secret for the database instead of hardcoding it.
-Use the `random` functions to do this.
+Use the `random` functions to do this
 - Refactor GitHub Actions and make them reusable across different projects
 - Writing tests for Pulumi and CDK.
 Figure out how to write tests for Terraform modules
 - Use graviton instances and have the option to select between different architectures
 - Standardize all resources names across CDK, Terraform and Pulumi
 - The Pulumi components that define the resources associated with each ECS service are not very dry
 - Interfaces could be constructed with inheritance (base set of properties that is extended for different types of services)
-- Set up a "maintenance" mode where I can take parts of the system offline and display a "Down for maintenance, be right back" message.
+- Fix the CDK issue with priority rule on ALB listeners.
+I need to used a custom resource for this which is currently a WIP.
+Terraform and Pulumi look up the next highest listener rule priority under the hood, so you are not required to provide it, but CDK requires it, which means that you can't do ad hoc environments in CDK without a custom resource that looks up what the next available priority number is.
 - Make all three of the libraries less opinionated about how the application as a whole.
 Celery worker and scheduler should be optional, the frontend component should also be optional
 - experiment with using a frontend with SSR.
-This is supported by Quasar, the framework I'm currently using to build my frontend SPA site.
+This is supported by Quasar, the framework I'm currently using to build my frontend SPA site

+If you want to get involved or help with any of the above, please let me know!

+## Conclusion

+I first started out with IaC following this project [aws-samples/ecs-refarch-cloudformation](https://github.com/aws-samples/ecs-refarch-cloudformation) (which is pretty old at this point) and wrote a lot of CloudFormation by hand.
+The pain of doing that lead me explore the CDK using Python.
+I learned TypeScript by rewriting the Python CDK code I wrote in TypeScript.
+I later worked with a team that was more experienced in Terraform and learned how to use that.
+I feel like Pulumi takes the best of the two tools and has a really great developer experience.
+There is a little bit of a learning curve with Pulumi, and you give up some of the simplicity of Terraform.

 ## Sharing

+Thank you for reading to the end!
+I have posted the article on the following channels, please like and share the article and follow me wherever you are active.
+Also please share your feedback!

 - my personal blog (briancaffey.github.io)
 - DEV.to